YINI-lang/YINI-spec/YINI-Specification.md

 #### 11.1.3.
 Date-time Type

-Currently, the YINI types in the specification map 1-to-1 to native JSON types.
+Currently, the YINI **value types** in the specification map 1-to-1 to native JSON types.
 With that said YINI does not currently support native date, time, or date-time types.
 All date and time values **SHOULD currently** be represented as strings.

 Support for standardized date-time literals may be considered in a future version, once the core specification is stable.